jhucsf/spring2020/assign/assign04.md

 gcc -export-dynamic -o imgproc imgproc.o image.o pnglite.o -lz -ldl
 ```

+### Error handling

+In any situation where the driver program cannot complete sucessfully, it should print an error message and exit with a non-zero exit code.
+Examples of situations that are errors include:

+* Missing or invalid command line arguments
+* Unknown command name
+* An image processing plugin can't be loaded
+* A required API function can't be found within a loaded plugin
+* A memory allocation error occurred

 ## Image plugins

-An *image plugin* is Linux a shared library defining a set of API functions implementing an image transformation.
-You are responsible for implementing three image plugins:
+An *image plugin* is a Linux shared library defining four specific API functions.
+You are responsible for implementing four image plugins:

 * `mirrorh`
 * `mirrorv`
 * `tile`
+* `expose`

 The header file `image_plugin.h` defines the functions that each image plugin must implement: